 Welcome to The Maldon Soap Company

 Hi.
-My name’s Sue and I’m the owner and creator of The Maldon Soap Company.
+My name’s Sue McKenna and I’m the owner and creator of The Maldon Soap Company.

 A bit of background

-I have very sensitive skin and have always had trouble finding products that suited my skin and didn’t make my face turn red and swell up like a rather unappetising strawberry.
+I’ve always had very sensitive skin and always had trouble finding products that suited my skin and didn’t make my face turn red and swell up like a rather unappetising strawberry.

-So, after trying for years to find soaps and skincare products for myself that were as natural, additive free, cruelty free and suitable for sensitive skin as possible I decided to go back to basics and make my own!
+After trying for years to find soaps and skincare products for myself that were as close to nature, additive free, cruelty free and suitable for sensitive skin as possible I decided to go back to basics and make my own!
 As an aromatherapist with a background in the beauty industry that’s not quite as crazy as it may seem!

 The early days of Maldon Soap

-After doing lots of research and learning loads I discovered that it’s actually pretty straightforward to make soaps and skincare products without using any nasty artificial ingredients such as parabens, SLS, palm oil, mineral based additives or artificial fillers and stabilisers.
-I’ve never used those ingredients so don’t know any other way.
+After doing lots of research and learning loads I discovered that it’s actually pretty straightforward to make soaps and skincare products without using any cheap and nasty artificial ingredients such as parabens, SLS, palm oil, mineral based additives or artificial fillers and stabilisers.

 Once I’d had my products, formulas and ingredients safety assessed and tested I was able to begin selling them in the Maeldune Heritage Centre where I was working at the time.
 I’m still selling them there 6 years later!

 The list of local ingredients I use is ever growing but so far consists of: